 Though Mary loves Blackie, yet it bothers her that he doesn’t believe in God.
 Blackie responds, “God?
 Hey, isn’t he supposed to be taking care of the suckers that come out of the missions looking for something to eat and a place to sleep?”
 Some might answer that it is God that inspires the people that run the missions.
 But as Mark Twain once noted, “If you will look at the matter rationally and without prejudice, the proper place to hunt for the facts of His mercy, is not where man does the mercies and He collects the praise, but in those regions where He has the field to Himself.”

 Eventually, Blackie finds a place where the injured are being cared for, where Tim is offering them comfort.
 One might expect that in the face of all the death and destruction that has befallen the city, Tim would look as grief stricken and overwhelmed as everyone else including Blackie.
 But no, Tim has a look of serenity on his face when Blackie sees him, and that look stays on his face right through the end of the movie.
 Earlier in the movie, when the Barbary Coast was indulging in all its wantonness—drinking, gambling, carousing—Tim’s facial expression was often grim and disapproving.
-But now, with all the misery and suffering around him, Tim is in his element.
+But now, with all the pain and misery around him, Tim is in his element.
 As the city burns, as people die before his eyes, as he hears people cry out for the loss of their loved ones, Tim is truly at peace.
 This is especially so when he sees Blackie.
 Now, at last, Blackie will see.
 There must be a God after all.

 When Blackie asks Tim if he has seen Mary, Tim takes him to a place outdoors where survivors of the earthquake have found refuge.
 There is Mary, singing “Nearer My God to Thee,” accompanied by those around her, while a mother holds her dead child in her arms until others gently take him away from her and she collapses in tears.
 It is all so heavenly.